mattiaspaul/ChasingClouds/README.md

 ## Chasing clouds: Differentiable volumetric rasterisation of point clouds as a highly efficient and accurate loss for large-scale deformable 3D registration
 Code, models and dataset for ICCV 2023 (oral) paper on differentiable volumetric rasterisation of point clouds for 3D registration

 Trained models can be found in the subdirectory models, inference, binaries for Adam optimisation and evaluation code for the geometric networks is already available.
-Open source code for instance optimisation and training of models will follow soon (at latest in time for ICCV in October 2023).
+Open source code for instance optimisation has been released (scripts for training models will follow in October 2023).

 See open open job opportunities PostDoc and/or PhD at <http://mpheinrich.de/opportunities.html>